Professional learning is available to help teachers and school support staff develop and deliver quality learning experiences for all students.

 In this video (4 mins 1 sec) Belmont High School staff are involved in a tutor session focused on assessment for learning.
 This cohort is a mix of new and experienced teachers.
 Listen as they share their experiences in using a blended approach of tutor led sessions and studying individually online.

-Online learning courses – Understanding motor co-ordination difficulties
+Online learning courses - Dyspraxia and motor co-ordination difficulties

 Gaining a better understanding of the complexity of a motor coordination difficulty and its impact on student learning, has enabled this cohort of support and executive teachers from Penrith NSW to increase their knowledge and access to resources to assist other teachers.
 (3 mins 14 secs)